BOCHK Science and Technology Innovation Prize FAQs

 F-8 Are nomination materials subject to approval by the nominator’s institution?

-There is no such a specific requirement for STIP.
+There is no such a requirement.

 G. Review Process